Abdullah-TH/MemeGenerator/README.md

   --author AUTHOR  Quote author to add to the image
 `

+All generated images from this tool will be stored on the `./tmp` directory.

 ### Local Website
 To use a local website with GUI interface, you can run:
 `python3 app.py`